kcrary/istari/docs/type-theory.md

 one might write `iforall 0 (a : U(0)) . whatever`.
 This quantifies
 impredicatively at level `0`, since `U(0)` belongs to `K(0)`.
 Thus, the resulting type belongs to `U(0)`, assuming that `whatever` also belongs to `U(0)`.
-Thus, the quantifier in that type ranges over itself.
-(In the implementation, the first `0` is suppressed, and inferred automatically.)
+Note that the quantifier in that type ranges over itself.

+(In the implementation, the impredicative quantifier's level (*e.g.,* the first `0` in the example) is kept implicit; it is not displayed and it is inferred automatically.
+Thus impredicative quantifiers look similar to predicative ones.)

 In general, a type `A` is a kind when `A` is isomorphic to a space in Istari's metric-space semantics.
 Such types include [function